daniel-nagy/transporter/README.md

 This example renders a webview with a button to scan a barcode.
 When the button is tapped it will use the `BarCodeScanner` component from Expo to access the camera to scan a barcode.
 Because this example uses the camera you will need to run it on a real device.
 I just use the Expo Go app on my phone.

 Transporter does not currently offer any React Native specific APIs.
 However, I may add React Native specific APIs similar to the browser APIs.
-It's just that React Native can be... let's just say "time consuming".
+It's just that React Native can be..._time consuming_.